TotallyNotChase/valida/README.md

 The `verify` function, combined with the `ValidationRule` combinators, and the parsec-esque `Validator` aims to assist in easily modeling typical validation usecases without too much boilerplate.
 The core idea, really, is [contravariance](#wait-couldnt-this-be-done-using-contravariant-functors) - the typical usecases, especially when validating product types (the most common target of validation), simply showcases contravariant functors.

 In essence, the validation style itself, is designed to look like [forma](https://hackage.haskell.org/package/forma).
 Though the actual types, and core concepts are significantly different.

-The goals can be summed up in-
-* Minimal - **Zero dependencies** apart from `base`.
-* Batteries included - `ValidationRule` combinators for almost every scenario.
-* Validation without the boiler plate - a highly specialized usage of contravariant functors to conveniently model the common validation usecases, without extra boilerplate.